-The FAA will consider all comments received by the closing date for comments.
+The FAA will consider all comments received by the closing date for comments, and will consider comments filed late if it is possible to do so without incurring delay.
 The FAA may change these special conditions based on the comments received.